Dani3lSun/apex-plugin-dropzone/README.md

 - **Collection / Table Name**

   - Name of the APEX Collection or of your Custom Table.
-Default APEX Collection: **DROPZONE_UPLOAD**
+Default APEX Collection: **DROPZONE_UPLOAD**.
+  - *Note: "Custom Table" setting is limited to storing the filename, mime type, and upload date, in addition to the file content itself.
+To store additional information, please use **APEX Collection** and see the (Inserting uploaded files into your own tables)[#inserting-uploaded-files-into-your-own-tables] section below.*

 - **Filename Column**